abdulmeque/sample-workshop/README.md

 Based on CUBA Platform 6.10.1

 ## Issues
-Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems coressponding to this sample.
+Please raise issue here for discussion, support, and reporting problems coressponding to this sample.